The Breeze (North Dorset)

-Greatest Hits Radio Dorset (North Dorset) is an Independent Local Radio station serving North Dorset.
+The Breeze (North Dorset) was an Independent Local Radio station serving North Dorset from 1995 to 2020.

 History

 The station launched on 25 June 1995 as Gold Radio (after Gold Hill, Shaftesbury rather than the oldies format) then later became Vale FM when the station was acquired by TLRC.
 The station was bought by, and relaunched as, Midwest Radio when it, and neighbouring station Ivel FM, were merged when TLRC sold the stations.

 In July 2008, Radio industry regulator Ofcom approved plans for the two stations to share 20 hours of output per day, saying the distance between stations was such that the relevance of regionalised programming was a sensible move for both, and represented a way of allowing smaller stations to operate more effectively without adverse effects for listeners.
 Despite this, the two separate licences continued to broadcast different breakfast shows on weekdays.

 In August 2010 the two stations finally merged to create a single Midwest station across south Somerset and north Dorset, broadcasting from studios in Yeovil and Shaftesbury.

 In December 2011, the Midwest stations were sold to Celador Radio, after Midwest Radio Ltd decided not to contest the Bridgwater licence.